sqlrsync/docs/help/privacy.md

   - [Stripe (based in United States)](https://stripe.com/): for payment processing
   - [Adyen (based in the Netherlands)](https://adyen.com/): for payment processing
 - For email receiving and sending:
   - [AhaSend (based in Austria)](https://ahamail.com/): emails sent from the app (such as 2FA Verification, account notices, password reset) will be sent from the app.sqlrsync.com domain.
-For all global SQLRsync.com users, outbound emails are routed first through AhaSend's European SMTP server..
+For all global SQLRsync.com users, outbound emails are routed first through AhaSend's European SMTP server.
   - [FastMail (based in Australia)](https://fastmail.com/): if we communicate via email (paid plan)